dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### Validation of multi-threaded resurrection module2f with ghost threads
+#### Validation of multi-threaded resurrection module2f(added code to support restart, etc.) with ghost threads

-#### Validation of multi-threaded resurrection module2f with ghost threasd and HYBRID futures crashes
+#### Validation of multi-threaded resurrection module2f(added code to support restart,etc.)  with ghost threads and HYBRID futures crashes

-#### Validation of multi-threaded resurrection module2f with ghost threads, HYBRID crashes and install_success with 50 nodes
+#### Validation of multi-threaded resurrection module2f (added code to support restart, etc.) with ghost threads, HYBRID crashes and install_success with 50 nodes